 In order for your group to leave exile, your group must participate in Rites, a three-on-three minigame similar to basketball or rugby.
 You control all three characters, but you can only do so one at a time.
 Your trio must take the celestial orb (the ‘ball’) and take it to the enemy’s pyre (the ‘goal’ or the ‘hoop’) and extinguish it.
 The minigame is simple, though there is some strategy involved.
 Each character has unique abilities, and you must use them to their greatest potential in order to win.

-What makes this game unique is how it handles defeat.
+What makes this game stand out above others is how it handles defeat.
 In most games, losing means a defeat screen and being sent back to a checkpoint.
 That is not the case for Pyre.
 Your journey continues, win or lose.
 You have no option to retry.

 Such a simple addition (or omission, depending on how you look at it) causes so much second guessing, even during the Rites.
 The group relies on your decisions and your abilities, and it is your missteps and failures that your group must come to terms with should they occur.